KingsleyLeung03/kingsley-ai-portfolio/src/ai/flows/contexts/resume.md

 **[Project Link](https://www.capitalise.space/projects/6736f7089df43e2d89de9401)**

 - Led a 6-member team to design and implement an HTML, CSS, React web platform for AI image-based pest detection.
-- Backend built with Node.js, Express.js, JavaScript, Sequalize, integrated machine learning with support from a PhD group.
+- Developed a full-stack solution, building the backend API with JavaScript, Node.js and Express.js.
+Collaborated closely with a PhD research group to integrate machine learning models.
+- Managed the project using Agile methodologies, including sprint planning and task tracking, to ensure on-time delivery.
 - Improved tracking of species like stoats, contributing to NZ biodiversity protection.

 ### PhotoRecipe: AI-Powered Recipe Generator